 (Link zur deutschen Version).

-It is also made worse by the fact that everywhere you look there are things that bring back memories or make you think of what hurts you the most.
-You hear a song they liked, or the lyrics tell you something you would like to tell them; you watch a movie, read a book, and there is no romantic scene that doesn't break your heart; you walk down the street and see a happy couple and think "what do they have that I can't have?".
+Everything around you makes it worse; memories flood back, or you're forced to think about what hurts the most.
+You hear a song they liked, or the lyrics say something you'd want to tell them; you watch a movie, read a book, and there's no romantic scene that doesn't break your heart; you walk down the street and see a happy couple and think, "What do they have that I can't?"

-It is a trap of our mind, we remember where to look for the satisfaction of our needs and that is where our nature directs us first; but don't fool yourself, in reality you don't love that person more than you loved her yesterday when you were just "fine".
-You don't miss them, it doesn't hurt to lose them: it hurts the loss itself, to have been left, the emptiness.
-How hard it is when someone doesn't love you, especially if you think they could love you because they already did before.
+It's a trap of our mind; we remember where to seek satisfaction for our needs, and that's where our nature first directs us; but don't fool yourself, you don't love that person more than you did yesterday when you were "okay without more."
+You don't miss them; you don't hurt from losing them; you hurt from the loss itself, from being left, from the void.
+How hard it is when someone doesn't love you, especially if you think they could because they did before.

-Speaking of those two happy lovers that you pass by on the street, maybe it is not the first time you see them.
-Maybe when you were walking happily down the same street with your partner you passed them alone, without noticing their presence, and they thought exactly the same of you as you think of them today.
-This is how the world works, we all go through very good times and very bad times and those around you will be in a wonderful moment like yesterday or tomorrow they will have their little disasters.
+Speaking of those two happy lovers you cross on the street, maybe it's not the first time you've seen them; maybe when you walked down the same street happy with your partner, you crossed paths with them alone, without noticing, and they thought exactly the same about you that you think about them today.
+The world works like this; we all go through very good and very bad moments, and those around you will be in a wonderful moment like yesterday or have their small disasters tomorrow.
 Remember that next time.

 So, what's next?

-"Your perfect match is waiting for you."
-Well look, maybe and maybe not.
-Maybe someone will come along in the future, maybe not, if they come along maybe they will look like what you have known so far, maybe they will be absolutely different.
-But that doesn't matter right now, because first you have to get out of this, glue your pieces together, regain your self-esteem and control of your life, your happiness, your integrity, your present and your future, regardless of who appears or doesn't.
-Right now you have a disease called heartbreak that is devastating, ravages the heart and affects the whole person; so first you have to heal and recover completely and then, once you do not need anyone to come to cover your lacks, we will see if you stumble upon someone good enough for your demands -and you for theirs- or not.
+"Your perfect partner is waiting."
+Maybe yes, maybe no. Maybe in the future, someone appears; maybe not; if they come, they might resemble what you've known so far, or they might be completely different.
+But that doesn't matter; you have to get out of this, piece yourself back together, regain your self-esteem and control of your life, your happiness, your integrity, your present, and your future, regardless of who shows up or doesn't.
+Right now, you have a disease called heartbreak that's devastating, ravaging the heart and affecting the whole person; so first, you need to heal and fully recover, and then, when you no longer need someone to fill your gaps, we'll see if you stumble upon someone good enough for your demands - and you for theirs - or not.

-But right now there are more immediate things: just as when you have a physical illness you have to go through treatment that is sometimes not pleasant, heartbreak requires work that greatly shortens the recovery process and greatly increases the chances that you will come out of it all with only a clean scar that reminds you of what you've been through but doesn't affect your future life at all.
-But a million times you won't feel like it, so you'll have to force yourself.
+But now there are more urgent things: just like when you have a physical illness, you need to undergo sometimes unpleasant treatment, heartbreak requires work that shortens the recovery process and greatly increases the chances of coming out of this with just a clean scar that reminds you of what you've been through but doesn't affect your future life at all.
+But a million times, you won't feel like it, so you'll have to force yourself.

 You have to force yourself to be happy

-You can see that it is a constant struggle, even the good things will be difficult....
-And on top of that, when you think you have made some progress, you will have slumps that will make you think that you have not achieved anything.
-One day you will wake up with energy, something will make you laugh, you will start to think that after all you will be able to overcome it...
-And at any moment any detail, a song, a comment, crossing paths with that person or someone common, whatever, will knock you down again.
-Don't worry: keep doing your job of recovering and slowly, very little by little, it will be more and more difficult and less frequent to get knocked down and you will get up faster and faster.
-What do you want?
-You are healing, that's the way it is.
+You see it's a constant struggle; even the good things will be hard for you...
+And on top of that, when you think you've made some progress, you'll have setbacks that make you think you've achieved nothing.
+One day you'll wake up with energy, something will make you laugh, you'll start to think that after all you'll be able to get over it, and at any moment any detail, a song, a comment, crossing paths with that person or a common friend, whatever, will knock you down again.
+Don't worry, keep doing your recovery work, and slowly, very little by little, it will become harder and less frequent for you to be knocked down, and you'll get back up faster each time.
+What do you expect?
+You're healing, that's how things are.

-In that process you may have two particularly important circumstances: you want to give that person the image that you are getting over it, and they want to come back.
+In that process, two particularly important circumstances might arise: you want to show that person that you're getting over it, and they want to come back.

-In the first case: just forget about it.
-We are tempted to "show" the other (or the common acquaintance) that we are fine, that we are getting over it, that we don't need them....
-That is looking back.
-Even if it's to tell them how well you're doing, you're thinking about "what they think of me"; get it through your head, you don't need to be interested in that anymore.
-You don't have to prove anything to anyone, but much less to someone who voluntarily decided to leave your life: are you no longer a couple?
-Ok then, your private life and your feelings are no longer of interest to them.
-It is a very big temptation and for a moment we think it makes us feel good, but in reality in our recovery process everything that is giving importance to someone we want to stop having it is an obstacle.
-Okay, you can't avoid thinking about it, but as much as you can fight against it: if you care, much or little, about something, what someone thinks, is that it has an influence on your state of mind -that is, on your life-.
-Look ahead.
+In the first case: forget it.
+We have the temptation to "show" the other (or the mutual friend) that we're doing well, that we're getting over it, that we don't need them...
+That's looking back.
+Even if it's to tell them how well you're doing, you're thinking about "what they think of me"; get it into your head, that shouldn't interest you anymore.
+You don't have to prove anything to anyone, especially not to someone who willingly decided to walk out of your life; aren't you a couple anymore?
+Okay, then your private life and your feelings are none of their business.
+It's a big temptation and for a moment, we might feel good doing it, but in our recovery process, anything that gives importance to someone we want to stop caring about is an obstacle.
+Sure, you can't completely avoid thinking about it, but fight against it as much as you can: if you care, a lot or a little, about what someone thinks, it means they have influence over your mood - or your life.
+Look forward.

 In the second case: think twice before deciding.
-It sometimes happens that if the one who is leaving sees that the other one goes ahead without them, the roles are reversed and they start -they think- to miss you; in reality they do not love you more than before, they have not magically loved you again because they have discovered that you are different from the day before breaking up.
-It is simply that now they are feeling the emptiness and it happens to them just like you, their instinct makes them look for that "affective food" where they had found it until now.
-You learn to love someone by getting to know them through contact, what you feel when that someone is not there is something else: emptiness.
-And even more so when from that contact that person already decided that they wanted to continue their without you: it would be for something -or someone-.
-So if they say they want to come back, the decision is yours; but think that you have to recover your life without depending on anyone.
-Heal yourself, remake yourself, and if from being someone "healthy" it turns out that this person you know well has what you demand to be your partner again and you want to go ahead, then go ahead.
-Don't forget that your ex is not a remedy for your pain; that's your job and yours alone.
+Sometimes, if the one who left sees the other moving on without them, roles reverse, and they start - they think - to miss you; in reality, they don't love you more than before, they haven't magically fallen back in love with you because they've discovered you're different from the day before the breakup.
+It's just that they're now feeling the void and going through the same as you, their instinct makes them seek that "emotional nourishment" where they found it until now.
+You learn to love someone by getting to know them through contact, what you feel when that someone isn't there is different: emptiness.
+And more so when that person decided to continue their path without you: there was a reason - or someone - for that.
+So if they say they want to come back, the decision is yours; but remember, you need to recover your life without depending on anyone.
+Heal, rebuild yourself, and if from being "healthy" that person you know well has what you demand to be your partner again and you want to move forward, then do so.
+But remember why they think they feel what they say, and remember, they are not the cure for the pain: that medicine, you have to make on your own.

-After that long, hard road, with some ups and many downs (maybe now it seems less difficult, but believe me it will be), there will come a time when you will finally be free.
-You will hardly notice it, maybe a little later when you have been fully recovered for some time and you say "I have not felt bad for a while"; but it will come.
-Now, will you be left with after-effects?
-Will you be able to start a new relationship as if nothing had happened?
-Will you have doubts or distrust?
-Will you really get out of it, completely?
+After such a long, hard road, with some ups and many downs (it might seem less hard now, but trust me, it will be), there will come a moment when you're finally free.
+You might not even notice, perhaps a bit later when you've been fully recovered for some time, and you say, "I've been feeling bad for a while"; but it will come.
+Now, will there be scars?
+Will you be able to start a new relationship as if nothing happened?
+Will you have doubts or mistrust?
+Can you really, completely get over this?

 It all depends on you